sandialabs/faodel/README.md

 This release includes third-party software that contains its own licensing and copyright info:
+- cereal (in tpl/cereal)
 - gperftools (in tpl/gperftools)
-- Boost ASIO examples (in src/webhook/server)
+- Boost ASIO examples (in src/whookie/server)

 Copyright
 =========